2025 FCA Hall of Champions Luncheon:

 Rod and his wife Laura have attended Life Church since 2000.
 They have been married for 45 years and have 1 adult son (Jake), daughter-in-law (Jennifer), 1 daughter (Marli), and son-in-law (Chas) and 3 grandchildren (Hope, Tripp, and Henry).

 Raised in Stillwater, Doug Tewell started out as a caddy for his father at age 12.
-Tewell attended hometown OSU where he first joined the Cowboy baseball team before switching to golf.
-Tewell turned professional out of college in 1971 and became a member of the PGA Tour in 1975.
-What followed were four PGA Tour victories in seven years.
-Tewell had sixty Top-10 finishes on the PGA Tour, including top tens at the 1983 and 1986 PGA Championships.
+Tewell played college golf at OSU and graduated in 1971 with a degree in speech communications.
+Tewell turned professional out of college and became a member of the PGA Tour in 1975.
+What followed were 4 PGA Tour victories in 7 years.

 Luncheon Registration